doug-h-rice/virtual-multicomp/README.md

 # virtual-multicomp

 This is A Z80 simulator based on Grant Searle's Z80 MultiComp board.
 It includes a version for 6809 as well.
+There is a 6502 version.

 Most of the fun here is getting code for different microprocessor to build and run using various tools and tool chains.